 About the Berggruen Prize for Philosophy & Culture

 Established by philanthropist Nicolas Berggruen in 2016, the Berggruen Prize for Philosophy & Culture was first awarded to Canadian philosopher Charles Taylor for his impact on the humanities, social sciences and public affairs in deepening understanding among different intellectual traditions and civilization.
 Baroness O’Neill of Bengarve was the 2017 Berggruen Prize laureate for her work as a citizen philosopher who has elevated the quality of public life and improved the very vocabulary of public discourse.
 In 2018, public and moral philosopher Martha C. Nussbaum received the award for her framework for thinking about human capabilities, and exploring vulnerability, fear and anger in moral and political life.
 Last year, Associate Justice Ginsburg was recognized for her life’s work in pioneering gender equality and strengthening the rule of law.

 This year’s Berggruen Prize Jury, headed by Kwame Anthony Appiah, is an international group of authors and thinkers including Antonio Damasio, Yuk Hui, Elif Shafak, David Chalmers, Wang Hui, and former jury member Amy Gutmann.
 The winner of the 2020 Berggruen Prize emerged from a list of finalists from diverse fields of research.
 The Berggruen Institute administers the Prize and welcomes nominations of thinkers whose ideas have both intellectual depth and long-term social and practical value across nations and cultures.

-The work and ideas of Dr. Paul Farmer will be celebrated in a virtual talk moderated by our event partners BBC News World Service in late spring 2021.
-Event details will be announced in February 2021.
+The work and ideas of Dr. Paul Farmer was celebrated in a virtual talk moderated by our event partners BBC News World Service in late spring 2021.